 People usually think of China, Japan, and England when it comes to tea.
-Even though these countries are famous for their tea-drinking culture and high-quality tea leaves, did you know that Thailand also has its unique tea menu?
+Even though these countries are famous for their tea-drinking culture and high-quality tea leaves, did you know that Thailand also has its own unique tea menu?
 It’s called Thai tea.

 Thai tea is a Thai version of milk tea.
 The dominant taste of sweetness mixed with a tad of bitterness is what makes Thai tea different.
 This is achieved by mixing brewed black tea with condensed sweetened milk and sugar, usually served cold.
 The drink has a solid brick brown to orange color and a milky texture.
 The dominant taste is sweet — mixed with a tad of bitterness.

 Thai tea is among the top 50 most delicious drinks, according to CNN.
 (Source)

 However, you might wonder what makes this simple menu different from other milk teas.
 Read on to find out the delicacy of Thai tea VS Chai tea and the like.

 In the most basic sense, Thai tea or Cha-yen is a simple milk tea.
 There is nothing complicated about this menu at all.
 But despite its simplicity, it still tastes unlike anything else you used to drink, thanks to 3 factors: ingredients, recipes, and concocting technique.

 Thai tea only has a handful of ingredients: tea leaves, water, condensed sweetened milk, sugar, and condensed milk.
 As you can probably tell, the most vital is the tea leaves.
 And Thai people choose black Ceylon tea to make Thai tea.
 (Source)